mgoren/supersonic/README.md

 firebase init database --project [PROJECT_ID] # accept defaults, don't overwrite dataabase rules firebase deploy --only database
 ```

-# Create a token for pseudo-auth to onCall Firebase functions

-- generate a long random string as your token (avoid symbols)
-- add value to `.env`
-- firebase functions:config:set shared.token="INSERT_TOKEN_HERE"

 ## Enable billing on Google Cloud account from the [Google Cloud console](https://console.cloud.google.com/billing)
 (Unlikely to actually owe any money for small scale use, but set a billing alert to be safe.)